xrootd/xrootd/src/XrdSciTokens/README.md

    - `username_claim` (optional): Not all issuers put the desired username in the `sub` claim (sometimes the subject is set to a de-identified value).
 To use an alternate claim as the username, such as `uid`, set this to the desired claim name.
 If set, it overrides `map_subject` and `default_user`.
+   - `groups_claim` (optional): Not all issuers put the desired groups in the `wlcg.groups` claim.
+To use an alternate claim as the groups, set this to the desired claim name.
+If not set, the default is `wlcg.groups`.
    - `name_mapfile` (options): If set, then the referenced file is parsed as a JSON object and the specified mappings are applied to the username inside the XRootD framework.
 See below for more information on the mapfile.
    -  `authorization_strategy` (optional): One or more authorizations to use from the token.
 Multiple (space separated) items may be specified from the following valid values: